19hours/sg-statutes/Acts/Legal Profession Act.md

 (a) affirming the determination of the Council; or

-(b) directing the Society to apply to the Chief Justice for the appointment of a Disciplinary Committee,
+(b) directing the Society to apply to the Chief Justice for the appointment of a Disciplinary Tribunal,

 [19/2008 wef 01/12/2008]

 and such order for the payment of costs as may be just.

-(5) If the Judge makes an order directing the Society to apply to the Chief Justice for the appointment of a Disciplinary Committee, the applicant shall have the conduct of proceedings before the Disciplinary Committee and any subsequent proceedings before the court under section 98, and any such proceedings shall be brought in the name of the applicant.
+(5) If the Judge makes an order directing the Society to apply to the Chief Justice for the appointment of a Disciplinary Tribunal, the applicant shall have the conduct of proceedings before the Disciplinary Tribunal and any subsequent proceedings before the court under section 98, and any such proceedings shall be brought in the name of the applicant.

 [19/2008 wef 01/12/2008]

-### Procedure for complainant dissatisfied with Disciplinary Committee’s decision

-97\.—(1) Where a Disciplinary Committee has determined —

-(a) that no cause of sufficient gravity for disciplinary action exists under section 83; or

-(b) that while no cause of sufficient gravity for disciplinary action exists under that section the advocate and solicitor should be reprimanded or ordered to pay a penalty,

-and the person who made the complaint, the advocate and solicitor or the Council is dissatisfied with the determination, that person, advocate and solicitor or the Council may, within 14 days of being notified of the Disciplinary Committee’s decision, apply to a Judge under this section.

-[30/86; 41/93; 35/2001]

-(2) Such an application shall be made by originating summons and shall be served on the Society and the secretary of the Disciplinary Committee who shall thereupon file in court the record and report of the hearing and investigation by the Disciplinary Committee.

-(3) Upon the hearing of the application, the Judge, after hearing the applicant and the Disciplinary Committee and, if it desires to be heard, the Society, may make an order —

-(a) confirming the report of the Disciplinary Committee;

-(b) directing the applicant or the Council to make an application under section 98; or

-(c) directing the advocate and solicitor concerned under section 98(1) to show cause,

-and such order for the payment of costs as may be just.

-[30/86]

-(4) If the Judge makes an order under subsection (3)(b) or (c) on the application of a person other than the Council or advocate and solicitor, the applicant shall have the conduct of proceedings under section 98 and any such proceedings shall be brought in the name of the applicant.

-[30/86; 41/93]

-### Order to show cause

-98\.—(1) An application that a solicitor be struck off the roll or suspended from practice or censured or that he be required to answer allegations contained in an affidavit shall be made by originating summons ex parte for an order calling upon the solicitor to show cause.

-[30/86]

-(2) An application under subsection (1) may be made to a Judge and shall include an application for directions as to service if the solicitor is believed to be outside Singapore.

-(3) If the solicitor named in the order is or is believed to be within Singapore, the provisions of the Rules of Court (Cap.
-322, R 5) for service of writs of summons shall apply to the service of the order.

-(4) If an order to show cause is made, a copy of the affidavit or affidavits upon which the order was made shall be served with the order upon the solicitor named in the order.

-(5) An application to make a final order pursuant to an order to show cause must be made by summons in the same proceedings and, unless the Judge otherwise directs, there must be at least 8 clear days between the service of the summons and the day named therein for the hearing.

-[42/2005 wef 01/01/2006]

-[41/93]

-(6) Any final order, made in cases where personal service of the order to show cause has not been effected, may be set aside on the application of the solicitor on good cause being shown.

-[42/2005 wef 01/01/2006]

-(7) The application to make a final order and the showing of cause consequent upon any order to show cause made under subsections (1) and (2) shall be heard by a court of 3 Judges of the Supreme Court, and from the decision of that court there shall be no appeal.

-[42/2005 wef 01/01/2006]

-[15/89; 41/93]

-(8) The Judge who made the order to show cause shall not thereby be disqualified from sitting as a member of the court of 3 Judges under subsection (7).

-(9) The Chief Justice or any other Judge of the Supreme Court shall not be a member of the court of 3 Judges when the application under subsection (7) is in respect of a complaint made or information referred to the Society by him.
+### Application for review of Disciplinary Tribunal’s decision

+97\.—(1) Where a Disciplinary Tribunal has made a determination under section 93(1)(a) or (b), the person who made the complaint, the advocate and solicitor or the Council may, within 14 days of being notified of that determination or any order under section 93(2) or (2A), apply to a Judge for a review of that determination or order.

+(2) An application under subsection (1) shall be —

+(a) made by originating summons; and

+(b) served on —

+(i) the person who made the complaint, if he had the conduct of the proceedings before the Disciplinary Tribunal and is not the applicant;

+(ii) the advocate and solicitor, if he is not the applicant;

+(iii) the Society, if the Council is not the applicant; and

+(iv) the secretary of the Disciplinary Tribunal.

+(3) Upon receiving the application, the secretary of the Disciplinary Tribunal shall file in court the record and report of the hearing and investigation by the Disciplinary Tribunal.

+(4) The Judge hearing the application —

+(a) shall have full power to determine any question necessary to be determined for the purpose of doing justice in the case, including any question as to the correctness, legality or propriety of the determination or order of the Disciplinary Tribunal, or as to the regularity of any proceedings of the Disciplinary Tribunal; and

+(b) may make such orders as the Judge thinks fit, including —

+(i) an order directing the person who made the complaint or the Council to make an application under section 98;

+(ii) an order setting aside the determination of the Disciplinary Tribunal and directing —

+(A) the Disciplinary Tribunal to rehear and reinvestigate the complaint or matter; or

+(B) the Society to apply to the Chief Justice for the appointment of another Disciplinary Tribunal to hear and investigate the complaint or matter; or

+(iii) such order for the payment of costs as may be just.

+(5) If the Judge makes an order directing the person who made the complaint to make an application under section 98, that person shall have the conduct of the proceedings under that section, and any such proceedings shall be brought in his name.

+(6) If the Judge makes an order directing the person who made the complaint or the Council to make an application under section 98, that person or the Society, as the case may be, shall make the application under that section within one month from the date of the order.

+[19/2008 wef 01/12/2008]

+### Application for order that solicitor be struck off roll, etc

+98\.—(1) An application for an order that a solicitor —

+(a) be struck off the roll;

+(b) be suspended from practice for a period not exceeding 5 years;

+(c) pay a penalty of not more than $100,000;

+(d) be censured;

+(e) suffer the punishment referred to in paragraph (c) in addition to the punishment referred to in paragraph (b) or (d); or

+(f) be required to answer allegations contained in an affidavit,

+shall be made by originating summons.

+[19/2008 wef 01/12/2008]

+(2) If the solicitor named in the application under subsection (1) is believed to be outside Singapore, an application may be made by summons in the same proceedings for directions as to service.

+[19/2008 wef 01/12/2008]

+(3) If the solicitor named in the application under subsection (1) is or is believed to be within Singapore, the provisions of the Rules of Court (Cap.
+322, R 5) for service of writs of summons shall apply to the service of the application.

+[19/2008 wef 01/12/2008]

+(4) A copy of the affidavit or affidavits in support of the application under subsection (1) shall be served with the application upon the solicitor named in the application.

+[19/2008 wef 01/12/2008]

+(5) There must be at least 8 clear days between the service of the application under subsection (1) and the day named therein for the hearing.

+[19/2008 wef 01/12/2008]

+(6) Any order on an application under subsection (1) that is made in any case where personal service of that application has not been effected may be set aside on the application of the solicitor on good cause being shown.

+[19/2008 wef 01/12/2008]

+(7) The application under subsection (1) shall be heard by a court of 3 Judges of the Supreme Court, and from the decision of that court there shall be no appeal.

+[19/2008 wef 01/12/2008]

+(8) The court of 3 Judges —

+(a) shall have full power to determine any question necessary to be determined for the purpose of doing justice in the case, including any question as to the correctness, legality or propriety of the determination of the Disciplinary Tribunal, or as to the regularity of any proceedings of the Disciplinary Tribunal; and

+(b) may make an order setting aside the determination of the Disciplinary Tribunal and directing —

+(i) the Disciplinary Tribunal to rehear and reinvestigate the complaint or matter; or

+(ii) the Society to apply to the Chief Justice for the appointment of another Disciplinary Tribunal to hear and investigate the complaint or matter.

+[19/2008 wef 01/12/2008]

+(9) The Chief Justice or any other Judge of the Supreme Court shall not be a member of the court of 3 Judges when the application under subsection (1) is in respect of a complaint made or information referred to the Society by him.

 [19/2008 wef 01/12/2008]